zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 1. Find out what frame you actually landed on.
   - Click the reset button in Filters and then input the IVs of the Pokemon you got.
-  - Click on Frame Range then Calculate.
+  - Click on Frame Range then "Calculate".
   - If there are no results double check that all info, including Initial Seed, is correct.

 2. Adjust delay as necessary.